 Additionally, there are several other internet plans to choose from, including basic versions for households not needing such quick download speeds.
 The variety of packages enables customers more choices to help find the ideal plan for their needs.
 However, AT&T internet is only available in about 21 states across the U.S., which can be a hindrance.

-✓ Best For: Stellar customer service
+✓ Best For: Excellent customer service

-✗ Not For: Nationwide customers
+✗ Not For: Coverage for nationwide travelers

 Verizon Fios – Unlimited Data